Hoecker-Lab/pocketoptimizer/README.rst

 Before the design process can start, the protein scaffold needs to be cleaned of ions, waters, small molecules (like natural ligands) and unnecessary protein chains.
 Furthermore, the protein scaffold needs to be protonated to a certain pH that was defined when initializing the design pipeline and it needs to be minimised.
-This is because experimentally solved protein structures commonly do not contain hydrogen atoms and often have clashes due to crystallographic model building.
 PocketOpimizer has built in functionalities for this, utilizing the `HTMD <https://pubs.acs.org/doi/abs/10.1021/acs.jctc.6b00049>`_ and `OpenMM <https://openmm.org/>`_ distribution.
-After you placed your protein of choice inside the ``PROJECT_NAME/scaffold/`` directory, you can start to open a Python/IPython console or preferably a Jupyter notebook and type the following:
+After you placed your protein of choice inside the ``PROJECT_NAME/scaffold/`` directory, type the following:

 .. code-block:: python